 Hydrostatics is about the pressures exerted by a fluid at rest.
 Any fluid is meant, not just water.
-Research and careful study on water yields many useful results of its own, however, such as forces on dams, buoyancy and hydraulic actuation, and is well worth studying for such practical reasons.
-Hydrostatics is an excellent example of deductive mathematical physics, one that can be understood easily and completely from a very few fundamentals, and in which the predictions agree closely with experiment.
+Research and careful study on water yields many useful results of its own, however, such

 There are few better illustrations of the use of the integral calculus, as well as the principles of ordinary statics, available to the student.
 A great deal can be done with only elementary mathematics.
 Properly adapted, the material can be used from the earliest introduction of school science, giving an excellent example of a quantitative science with many possibilities for hands-on experiences.